phalcon-orphanage/docs/en/reference/volt.rst

 Template Inheritance
 --------------------
 With template inheritance you can create base templates that can be extended by others templates allowing to reuse code.
-A base template define *blocks* than can be overriden by a child template.
+A base template define *blocks* than can be overridden by a child template.
 Let's pretend that we have the following base template:

 .. code-block:: html+jinja